Introduction

 The Path Forward

-Pope Leo XIV calls for a "third way" between unchecked technological utopianism and reactionary rejection of innovation.
+Pope Leo XIV calls for a “third way” between unchecked technological utopianism and reactionary rejection of innovation.
+In Magnifica Humanitas he names this third way disarming AI (paragraph 110): not the rejection of technology, but its restoration to the plurality of human cultures and ways of life.
 The Church offers:

 Further Reading